Federal Employees Health Benefits (FEHB) Program Open Season 2015

-The Federal Employees’ Health Benefits (FEHB) Program’s annual Open Season begins Monday, November 10, 2014 and continues through Monday, December 8, 2014.
-During this period, if you are eligible for government benefits, you may enroll, change plans or options, change from self-only to family or from family to self-only, cancel enrollments, and/or change your premium conversion option.
+The Federal Employees’ Health Benefits (FEHB) Program’s annual Open Season begins Monday, November 9, 2015 and continues through Monday, December 14, 2015.
+During this period, if you are eligible for government benefits, you may enroll, change plans or options, change between self-only, self and family, or self plus one, cancel your enrollments, and/or change your premium conversion option.
 After Open Season, these options will only be available under limited situations.
-Open Season requests will be effective January 11, 2015.
+Open Season requests will be effective Sunday, January 10, 2016.

 See the Benefits Calendar of Events for additional information.